 California Road State Forest

-Open for recreation: Property is open year-round.
+- Open for recreation: Year-round

-- Location: Pitcairn and Fowler, St. Lawrence County.
+- Location: Pitcairn and Fowler, St. Lawrence County

-Wildlife Management Unit:
+- Wildlife Management Unit: 6C

 A Beaver Pond in California Road State Forest

 General information on hiking includes how-to and safety tips with links to rules & regulations.

 There are several short trails in California Road State Forest.
 Hiking is allowed anywhere on this state forest.

 General information on biking includes how-to and safety tips with links to rules & regulations

 Mountain biking is allowed on the trails in forest.